 Ideally, your overall portfolio should beat the market average.
 But the main game is to find enough winners to more than offset the losers So we wouldn't blame long term Avadel Pharmaceuticals plc (NASDAQ:AVDL) shareholders for doubting their decision to hold, with the stock down 34% over a half decade.
 Furthermore, it's down 18% in about a quarter.
 That's not much fun for holders.

-Avadel Pharmaceuticals isn't currently profitable, so most analysts would look to revenue growth to get an idea of how fast the underlying business is growing.
+Given that Avadel Pharmaceuticals didn't make a profit in the last twelve months, we'll focus on revenue growth to form a quick view of its business development.
 Generally speaking, companies without profits are expected to grow revenue every year, and at a good clip.
 Some companies are willing to postpone profitability to grow revenue faster, but in that case one does expect good top-line growth.

 A Different Perspective